ferrilab/ferrilab/guide/bitvec/memory-model.md

 be calculated from the three components of a slice pointer: the base address, the starting bit index, and the bit count.

-This is expressed in the `domain` module’s twt enums.
+This is expressed in the `domain` module’s two enums.

 ### `BitDomain`